AnySoftKeyboard/AnySoftKeyboard/README.md

 # Development/Contributing
 Want to develop a new feature, fix a bug, or add new language-pack?
 Read more [here](CONTRIBUTING.md).

+## Copyright requirement
-Remember: the components in this repository are released under the Apache2 license.
-By contributing to this repository you give all copyright and distribution rights or AnySoftKeyboard maintainer.
+*Remember:* the components in this repository are released under the Apache2 license.
+By contributing to this repository you give all copyright and distribution rights to the [AnySoftKeyboard maintainer](https://github.com/menny).

 # License